 An investment in good food is an investment in Michigan’s future.

-The Michigan Good Food Fund responds to these challenges with a financing opportunity.
+The Michigan Good Food Fund provides a financing opportunity.

-Supported projects will increase access to healthy food, improve the health of children and families across Michigan, and spark economic development and job creation in the communities that need it the most.
+Supported projects are increasing access to healthy food and sparking job creation and economic opportunity in communities that need it the most.